linear-digital/Dynamic-Skillbase-Forntend/README.md

-# Life change BD Client side with React
+# Dynamic Skillbase Client side with React

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.